 What are the most important aspects of the paper?

 The recently published document emphasized the importance of technological neutrality and specific challenges with blockchain technology, as well as the primary aspects of the bill that are relevant to the blockchain.
 Throughout their investigation, the writers placed a strong emphasis on the concepts of “data fiduciary,” “data anonymization,” “right to erasure,” and “international transfers.”

-The authors of this article made reference to data fiduciaries when they stated that “the current bill is unable to address the difficulties encountered by blockchain technology.”
-Someone who decides why and how personal information is processed is referred to as a data fiduciary.
-And one of the challenges is that blockchain, which is based on decentralized technologies, does not now make it possible for a single person or a group of people to always maintain control over the data.
+This article’s authors referred to data fiduciaries when they stated that “the current bill is unable to address the difficulties encountered by blockchain technology.”
+Someone who decides why and how personal information is processed is a data fiduciary.
+Data Protection One of the challenges is that blockchain, which is based on decentralized technologies, does not now make it possible for a single person or a group of people to always maintain control over the data.

 “This presents a challenge for the bill, which stipulates the designation of a data fiduciary as the one responsible for the data.

-According to the research, “without a clear Data Fiduciary, it may be impossible to implement the provisions of the bill.”
+According to the research, “without a clear Data Fiduciary, it may be impossible to implement the bill’s provisions.”

 The authors focused their attention on the necessity of securing the data stored on the blockchain in response to the issues described above.
-Further, they said, “Technologies like anonymization, pseudonymization, and encryption are crucial for assuring the data security on a blockchain; yet, the bill does not provide enough guidelines on its use.”
+Further, they said, the Data Protection Bill of 2022 “Technologies like anonymization, pseudonymization, and encryption are crucial for assuring the data security on a blockchain; yet, the bill does not provide enough guidelines on its use.”